What is a Reserve Currency?

 Monetary policy has a strong effect on foreign currency reserves.
 Most major economies with flexible or floating exchange-rate schemes clear excess supply and demand by purchasing or selling reserve currency.
 For instance, a country looking to boost the value of its currency can repurchase its national currency with its foreign currency reserves.
 The Bank of Japan has been notorious for intervening in the currency markets using its foreign reserves as ammunition.

-Other countries may employ a fixed exchange rate schemes for a variety of reasons.
+Other countries may employ fixed exchange rate schemes for a variety of reasons.
 Under this type of system, supply and demand can move the value of its national currency higher or lower.
 For example, increased demand for a national currency (e.g., due to a relatively strong economy) would lead to a higher value for its currency.
-It was China's preferred way to control their currency before floating the yuan to gain reserve status in the global financial system.
+It was China's preferred method to control their currency before floating the yuan to gain reserve status in the global financial system.

 Countries also continuously monitor major reserve currencies to ensure their holdings aren't adversely affected.
 For instance, significant inflation in the U.S. could cause a devaluation of the dollar and the subsequent devaluation of foreign currency reserves.
 Ultimately, this limits the monetary policy benefits achievable using these reserves.
 In other words, there's only a margin benefit for a country's currency being considered a 'reserve' currency around the world.